Henry Dimbleby made an Honorary Fellow of the Royal Agricultural University

 Food campaigner, journalist, and restauranteur Henry Dimbleby has been conferred as an Honorary Fellow of the Royal Agricultural University (RAU).

-Henry, who wrote the independent National Food Strategy in 2021, commissioned by the then Government, was honoured by the University for his pioneering work to transform the UK’s food system and farming in the public in the public interest.
+Henry, who wrote the independent National Food Strategy in 2021, commissioned by the then Government, was honoured by the University for his pioneering work to transform the UK’s food system and farming in the public interest.

 Receiving the Honorary Fellowship at the RAU’s annual Graduation ceremony recently, he said: “The RAU is one of the greatest agricultural universities in the world and it is a great honour to receive this award.